 Today’s consumers appreciate when companies go the extra mile.
 They care about more than just the products they purchase, but also about the experience that comes along with buying those products.
-This is why more thought is being put into the look and feel of product packaging.
-Packaging adds another opportunity for personalization that gives the user a unique experience, rather than having them feel like they’re opening up a plain box or a mass-produced package.
+They relate products to their own personalities, and they want to feel like what they purchase is a reflection of themselves.
+A growing trend that is changing this buying experience is personalized packaging.

 Using Digital Printing to Customize Product Packaging

-Digital printing is helping manufacturers to better connect with their target audiences by allowing short-run print jobs for custom and personalized packaging.
+Digital printing helps manufacturers connect with their customers directly by enabling short-run print jobs for custom and personalized packaging.
 The quickness in changeover time creates a swift turnaround for various types of packaging.

-With traditional print techniques, the luxury of short-run print jobs isn’t quite as easy to make happen.
+With traditional print techniques, the luxury of short-run print jobs doesn’t come so easily.
 Print jobs are generally much larger using traditional print methods, making custom and personalized packaging harder to accomplish.

-Companies like Coca Cola, Nutella, Snickers, Kleenex, Bud Light, and more have all started focusing on creating product packaging that’s more relevant and attractive to their target audiences.
+Companies like Coca Cola, Nutella, Snickers, Kleenex, Bud Light, and more have all begun focusing on creating product packaging that’s more relevant and attractive to their target audiences.
 Coca Cola, in particular, started the “Share a Coke” campaign in 2011, which featured hundreds of different first names that were printed directly onto cans and labels.

 Inkjet Ink and Packaging Outlook

 Marketing research firm MarketsandMarkets estimated that by 2023, the digital printing market will be valued at $28.85 billion.
 MarketsandMarkets stated that “UV-cured ink is expected to hold the largest share between 2017 and 2023.”
 This can be attributed to UV-curable ink offering benefits like rapid dry times, sustainability, low price, and its ability to resist damage from UV rays.

-“Packaging is the fastest growing segment of the digital inks market, owing to the high demand for digital inks for label printing.” – MarketsandMarkets
+“Packaging is the fastest growing segment of the digital inks market, owing to the high demand for digital inks for label printing.”

 The growing demand of consumers who want packaging to be more of a personalized experience will cause exponential growth in the digital printing and inkjet ink markets.